-The good quality storage life of apples is influenced by fruit maturity when picked, delays before cold storage, storage temperature, and the presence of other foods in the room.
+The good quality storage life of apples is influenced by fruit maturity at harvest, delays before cold storage, storage temperature and relative humidity, concentrations of gases accumulated in the storage room, especially ethylene, and the presence of other foods in the room.
 Varieties differ widely in their inherent length of keeping.
 Some, such as McIntosh, ripen quite rapidly at 32°F (0°C) and therefore have a relatively short storage life.
 Others, such as Rome, ripen more slowly at 32°F (0°C) and therefore keep longer.
-Some varieties are susceptible to storage diseases and disorders and therefore have a short storage life.
+Some varieties are more susceptible to storage diseases and disorders and therefore have a short storage life.

-Orchard culture and climate influence storage life.
+Several preharvest factors, including orchard culture and climate, affect storage life of apples.
 Less than ideal soil conditions influence the composition of apples and thus their storage life.
 Cool, cloudy growing seasons result in a shorter life.

 Fruit size and pre-handling procedures also influence storage life.
-Large, over-sized fruit have a shorter life than normal ones.
+Large, over-sized fruit have a shorter life than normal ones in a certain variety of apples.
 Rough handling shortens the expected storage period.